bahelit/ctrl_plus_revise/README.md

 - **Expand text**: Expands text to provide more details.
 - **Explain text**: Explains complex topics in simple terms.
 - **Create Lists**: Creates bullet points and numbered lists from blocks of text.
-- **Text reader**: Reads the highlighted text for visually impaired users.
 - **Audio feedback**: Provides audio feedback for the suggestions made by the AI models.
-- **Screen reader support**: Supports reading the highlighted text for visually impaired users.
 - **Cross-platform compatibility**: Compatible with Windows, Linux, and macOS, supporting AMD, Nvidia, and Apple M1 chip architectures.

-> [!CAUTION]
-> The use of the Speak feature and text reader currently sends the text to a third-party (Google Translate) for processing.

-> [!NOTE]
-> The Speak feature and text reader are disabled by default and can be enabled in the settings.

 ## Getting Started